top of page

 Why We Confuse Preservation with Understanding

 For centuries, Europeans copied Euclid flawlessly—and still didn’t know how to do geometry.
 The propositions survived.
 The diagrams survived.
 The proofs survived.
 What quietly disappeared was the habit of re-deriving results and extending them.
 Geometry became something to memorize, not something to think with.
 By the late medieval period, Euclid was treated as an authority to cite, not a system to operate.
-That pattern shows up everywhere.
-Survival Is Not the Same as Funct
+I've felt a version of this in Latin.
+I can parse a sentence from C

 Trey Messier